vijiths2003/VSD_RISC-V_Vijith-S/README.md

 ## 4. Compile the C code using the RISC V Processor, and check the output**

+  the below command compiles the c program using risc v compiler

     riscv64-unknown-elf-gcc -o1 -mabi=lp64 -march=rv64i -o 1ton.o 1ton.c

+  This command generates a assembly code for the program

+    riscv64-unknown-elf-objdump -d 1ton.o